Comparison

 Simplicity as a feature

 Alacritty does not have tabs.
-It does not have split panes.
-It does not have a GUI settings panel.
+Alacritty does not have split panes.
+Alacritty does not have a GUI settings panel.
 This is not a limitation.
-It's a deliberate choice.
-Your window manager handles windows. tmux handles multiplexing.
+Alacritty delegates window management to your window manager and multiplexing to tmux.
 Alacritty handles rendering text very fast.

 Cross-platform

-macOS, Linux, Windows.
+Alacritty runs on macOS, Linux, and Windows.
 Same config file, same behavior.
 If you switch between operating systems, Alacritty follows you everywhere.
 Chau7 is macOS only and will stay that way.

 Proven GPU rendering

 Alacritty pioneered GPU-accelerated terminal rendering.
 Years of optimization, thousands of users, battle-tested across platforms and GPU drivers.
-It's the benchmark others measure against.
+Alacritty is the benchmark others measure against.

 Minimal philosophy

 Less code means fewer bugs.
 Fewer features means fewer things to configure.
-Alacritty respects your time by not asking you to learn features you don't need.
-There's a real appeal to software that knows what it's not.
+Alacritty respects your time by not asking you to learn features you do not need.
+There is a real appeal to software that knows what it is not.

 Tiling WM friendly

-If you use i3, Sway, yabai, or any tiling window manager, Alacritty is the terminal that gets out of your way.
-No title bars fighting your WM.
+If you use i3, Sway, yabai, or any tiling window manager, Alacritty gets out of your way.
+No title bars fighting your window manager.
 No built-in tabs competing with your tiling layout.
-It fits.
+Alacritty fits.

 Config file only